 Dr. Bosman grew up in Hudson, WI.
 She married her high school sweetheart, Dan, and they currently reside in Stillwater, where they are slowly developing their own family ‘zoo’ at home.
 They were fortunate to adopt 2 rescue dogs named Surly and Indy, they also have an adorable rabbit named Shandy.
 In her time away from the clinic, Dr. Bosman enjoys caring for her two young boys, (Finn and Liam), traveling, spending time outdoors, cooking, and visiting her extended family.

 Dr. Hergenrader joined Lake Animal Hospital in 2017.
 Prior to that, she owned a practice with her husband in the north eastern suburbs.
 Dr. Hergenrader is an Iowa native and obtained her Doctorate from the Iowa State College of Veterinary Medicine.

 Dr. Hergenrader enjoys internal medicine, preventative care, and soft tissue surgery.
 The opportunity she has to create partnerships with pet parents and care for their pets throughout their lives is her passion.

-When not at Lake Animal Hospital, Dr. Hergenrader spends time with her husband Chris—who is a Biology teacher and basketball coach in the Mahtomedi school system—as well as her four children, two dogs, and a cat.
+When not at Lake Animal Hospital, Dr. Hergenrader spends time with her husband Chris, who is also a DVM teaching animal science at the University of Wisconsin River Falls.
+Biology teacher and basketball coach in the Mahtomedi school system—as well as her four children, three dogs, and a cat.

 Kevin Roeser, DVM